 IGNATIAN PRAYER AND FAITH SHARING

-Each month, there is a gathering for prayer in the Ignatian traditions of imaginative Gospel Contemplation, Lectio Divina, and the Examen.
+Each month, there is a gathering for prayer in the Ignatian traditions of imaginative Gospel Contemplation, Lectio Divina and the Examen.
 A facilitator guides participants in prayer and reflection with a focus on Sacred Scriptures for the coming Sunday.
-Contact Hilda Walter for more information.
+For information on our next meeting, contact Hilda Walter or click here >

 Visit the Ignatius Library in the Pastoral Center and browse our 500 selections on Ignatian Spirituality, Jesuit history, inspiring lives, prayer, sacraments, the Mass, Bibles, Catholicism and more.
 To view a list of available titles, click here >